 5. Eastern Kentucky University

 Eastern Kentucky University offers an online BS in Corrections & Juvenile Justice Studies for students who want to remain in the criminal justice field and specialize in the corrections system and juvenile justice.
-This degree program offers students skills they will need to work with juveniles and adults as they work through their incarceration.
+This accelerated corrections degree program offers students skills they will need to work with juveniles and adults as they work through their incarceration.
 Students are taught how to handle difficult situations as well as assist with the rehabilitation and release of inmates.
 By enrolling in an online BS degree in Corrections & Juvenile Justice program, graduates get what they need to take on new opportunities for advancement.

 Eastern Kentucky University is a well-respected leader when it comes to criminal justice and corrections degree programs.
 The University offers online options for students who need to earn their degrees but can’t quit their full-time job.
 Instructors have been hired based on their years of experience as well as their ability to effectively educate the students who rely on them for guidance.
 A Corrections and Juvenile Justice BS degree program is the key to building a positive future in the criminal justice field.